parres-hq/proton-beam/docs/PROJECT_STATUS.md

 **CLI Integration:**
 - Index automatically created in output directory as `index.db`
-- Custom path supported via `--index-path` option
+- Custom path supported via `--index-path` option in `index rebuild` command
 - Deduplication enabled by default with info-level logging
 - Duplicate events do not cause exit failures